hive-4-apps/ng-ui-application/README.md

 #Release notes

+##0.4.0
+* UI improved
+    * New design to prepare UX for futures components

 ##0.3.2
 * Bugs fixed
   * html items inside header and footer slots (of ui-application component) stay to be inline after a window resize